 Maren negotiated bills on Capitol Hill and provided strategic advice to civilian and military senior Air Force executives.
 She wrote and published regulations on behalf of the government; wrote and audited compliance programs for private organizations; and investigated and enforced compliance on both sides of the table.
 Maren negotiated the first-ever Medicaid compliance agreement in Hawai`i, saving the practice of a family doctor in a medically-underserved area.
 She provided compliance advice to nonprofit organizations, government contractors, health care entities, educators, and others.

 Maren has a deep and varied history with commercial and residential real estate litigation and mediation.
 She facilitated the transition, sale, and litigation of commercial leases during the K-Mart bankruptcy.
 She litigated and mediated construction disputes and mixed-use condominium projects.
 She litigated a failed public-private partnership multi-family housing project and now uses that experience to help developing new partnerships build successful projects for the future.

-Licensed in Washington, Hawai`i, and California (inactive), Maren’s varied background and personal network introduce diverse, new ideas into every project.
+Licensed in Washington, Oregon, California (inactive), and Hawai`i (inactive), Maren’s varied background and personal network introduce diverse, new ideas into every project.
 She is straight-forward, non-partisan, and innovative.